Butterroach/jstebeat/README.md

 # jstebeat

- Online bytebeat player (ill probably never actually make this but repo created just in case)
+Online bytebeat player

+Inspired by [SthephanShi's](https://www.dollchan.net/bytebeat) and [psubscirbe's](https://psubscirbe-bytebeat.neocities.org/) players, but not forked from any player.
+Planned to be made with vanilla Javascript.

+\(if you see this repo on my github profile congratulate me because i have overcome my laziness\)